VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/product.md

 ### **Job Description:**

-We are in search of a visionary Product Director with a proven track record in crafting compelling product visions for AI-driven solutions.
+We are in search of a Head of Product with a proven track record in crafting compelling product visions for AI-driven solutions.
 The ideal candidate will possess a unique blend of business and technical acumen, a big-picture vision, and the drive to make that vision a reality.
-As a Product Director at CodeX, you will lead the strategic direction of our AI products, from conception to launch, ensuring they meet market needs and exceed customer expectations.
+As a Head of Product at CodeX, you will lead the strategic direction of our AI products, from conception to launch, ensuring they meet market needs and exceed customer expectations.

 ### **Key Responsibilities:**

 - **Product Vision and Strategy:** Develop and articulate a clear vision for AI products, aligning with the company's strategic goals and market opportunities.
 - **Roadmap Development:** Create and maintain a product roadmap, prioritizing features and initiatives that align with the product vision and business objectives.
-- **Cross-Functional Leadership:** Collaborate with engineering, marketing, sales, and customer support teams to ensure successful product development and go-[to-market strateg](http://strategies.Market)ies.
+- **Cross-Functional Leadership:** Collaborate with engineering, marketing, sales, and customer support teams to ensure successful product development and go-to-market strategies.
 - **Market Analysis:** Conduct market research to identify customer needs, market trends, and competitive landscape to inform product strategy.
 - **Stakeholder Management:** Engage with customers, partners, and internal stakeholders to gather feedback and build consensus around the product vision and roadmap.
-- **Performance Metrics:** Define and analyze key performance indicators to evaluate product success and info[rm future devel](http://priorities.Team)opment priorities.
+- **Performance Metrics:** Define and analyze key performance indicators to evaluate product success and inform future development priorities.
 - **Team Building and Mentorship:** Lead and grow a team of product managers and analysts, fostering a culture of innovation and continuous improvement.

 ### **Required Qualifications and Skills:**